07985 196472 / 07985 196472

-My practice is in Seven Kings, which is close to the A12 and A406 and Newbury Park and Seven Kings Stations and I also have a practice in Liverpool Street EC2
+I have a practice in Seven Kings, which is close to the A12 and A406 and Newbury Park and Seven Kings Stations and I also have a practice in Liverpool Street EC2

 My approach to therapy is based on the belief that with empathic, impartial and professional support, people can find their own solutions to their problems.
 Owning the solution is the key to a sustainable, successful outcome.